Learn what a guitar riff is, and start riffing straight away!

-If you look at the example guitar licks in this lesson and compare them to the guitar riffs in this, you will get quite a good idea on what makes the difference between a guitar lick and a guitar riff.
+If you look at the example guitar licks in this lesson and compare them to the ones in this, you will get quite a good idea of what makes the difference between a guitar lick and a guitar riff.

-In this tutorial, we’ll go deeper into what is a guitar riff, it’s role in Rock oriented music, as well as how to create your own first riffs.
+In this tutorial, we’ll go deeper into what a guitar riff is, its role in Rock oriented music, as well as how to create your own first riffs.

 “an ostinato; a repeated chord progression, pattern, or melody, often played by rhythmic instruments.
 The riff is the base of the musical composition.”